dnygaard/JsonRestFixture/README.md

 Background
 ----------
-RestFixture is a good tool to do technical REST call testing.
+RestFixture (https://github.com/smartrics/RestFixture) is a good tool to do technical REST call testing.
 What it lacks is a non-developer-friendly interface.

 JsonRestFixture has been forked from RestFixture primarily to:

-1. Fix a Fitnesse html-formatting bug (fixed by commit/pull request #69 cloneURL: https://github.com/nuggit32/RestFixture.git and possibly fixed in Fitnesse version 20140901 - not confirmed.)
+1. Fix a Fitnesse html-formatting bug (fixed by commit/pull request #69 cloneURL: https://github.com/nuggit32/RestFixture.git)

-2. Add Json library tools to enable users to do String-based Json comparing instead of XPath comparing.
+2. Add Json library tools to enable users to do String-based Json comparing and not just XPath comparing.

 The fixture allows test-writers to express tests as actions (any of the allowed HTTP methods) to operate on resource URIs and express expectations on